30 Things Every Woman Should Own by Age 30

 The Carry-All Tote

-You're a busy lady, and you're probably living out of your bag, car or desk, so make sure you have a bag that can carry all of your things, plus some.
+Busy women need a chic bag that can carry all of their things, plus some.

 The "Grandmother" Appropriate Dress